pdimov/blog/_posts/2020-09-05-from-simd-to-ast-extraction.md

 }
 ```

-This still allows us to call them with `float` as before, but
+This still lets us to call them with `float` as before, but
 it also enables us calling them with a SIMD pack of four floats:

 ```
 using m128 = __attribute__(( vector_size( 4*sizeof(float) ) )) float;
 ```

-so that now we can rewrite `h` to
+so that we can now rewrite `h` to
 [work at four elements at a time](https://godbolt.org/z/8jEc4r):

 ```